ads04r/island-of-secrets/notes.md

  150 PRINT : PRINT "WHAT WILL YOU DO";
  160 INPUT e$: PRINT "  ";  e$
  ```
 The next bit handles the user input. `e$` contains the full text typed, and this gets split into `c$` and `x$` for first word, rest of sentence respectively. `li` is set to the length of `e$`.
 We then go through `v$`, set on line `4340`, in order to change the verb into its verb index (see list of verbs below.)
 We then `GO SUB 760` which does exactly the same, but for the second word (why it needs a subroutine, I don't know.)
-So, by the end of this code block, `a` is the id of the verb, `o` is the id of the noun, the timer `l` gets decreased by 1, and `b$` gets set to a string of numbers indicating some kind of overall state.
+So, by the end of this code block, `a` is the id of the verb, `o` is the id of the noun, the timer `l` gets decreased by 1, and `b$` gets set to a string of numbers indicating the overall state.
+This comprises of the numerical ID of the object last specified, the location of that object, the state (array `f`) of that object and the numerical ID of the current location.
 ```basic
  170 LET c$="": LET x$="": LET a=0: LET o=52: LET li=LEN (e$)
  180 FOR i=1 TO li-1